jichang/unionpdf/packages/react/README.md

 For the full code you can check the [demo app](./packages/app/src/main.tsx)

+#### Supported PDF Layers

+1. Canvas Layer

+   This layer will render PDF content into canvas

+2. Text Layer

+   This layer will display PDF text in HTML Node

+3. Annotation Layer

+   This layer will display annotations, supported annotations including

+   3.1 Link
+   3.2 Text

 ### How to write a pdf plugin

 A PDF Plugin is a component that can add specific functionalty to PDF document.
 In the [plugins folder](./src/plugins), there are several buildin plugins.